outsinre/outsinre.github.com/_posts/2016-03-01-networking.md

    ```
    emerge -avt macchanger
-   emerge -avt --oneshot >=netifrc-0.2.3
+   emerge -avt --oneshot >=netifrc-0.2.3 (opt)
    ```

    *macchanger* has bumped to verion 1.7.0 which returns different string on exit.
 However, *<netifrc-0.2.3* still examines the old exit string, error-prone.
+If you manage networking by OpenRC *net config*, then bump to *>=netifrc-0.2.3*.

    ```
    ip link set dev wlan0 down